Ckoenig1/Course-Work/README.md

 # Course-Work
-List of all the Computer Science courses i have taken in college
+List of all the Computer Science courses I have taken in college

 CMSC351: Algorithms